GeorgePearse/bayesian_filters/README.md

 Each subdirectory contains Python files relating to that form of filter.
 The functions and methods contain comprehensive docstrings.

-The book [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/) uses this library and is the best place to learn about Kalman filtering and/or this library.

 ## Requirements

 This library requires: